 Diabetics should monitor their blood glucose levels regularly, as supplements may cause changes in the values.

 Do not take in combination with anticoagulant medication, anti-platelet medications or anti-inflammatory painkillers (such as ibuprofen or aspirin).
 The combination of these substances may increase the risk of bleeding.
 A high consumption of Omega 3 can cause excessive bleeding in certain people.

 Discuss the situation with your doctor as you may need to readjust your usual medication.
 Do so if you have specific questions about the intake of an Omega 3 supplement.
 They’ll be the best to evaluate the benefits that it’d bring to your health.

 Omega 3 fatty acids are essential fats.
 They are necessary for the body to function perfectly.
-Our body is unable to produce Omega 3, so we can obtain it only through diet.
-Fatty fishes, such as salmon, tuna, sardines, etc, walnuts, seeds are rich in Omega 3.
+Our body is unable to produce it so we can obtain it only through diet.
+Fatty fishes, such as salmon, tuna, sardines, etc, walnuts, seeds are rich in these fatty acids.
 Also, supplementation has been a practical way to keep the good levels of these fatty acids.

 Omega 3 is a polyunsaturated fat, a “good fat”.
 Unlike saturated and trans fats, it keeps arteries clear, promoting a better functioning of the cardiovascular system and offering protection against heart disease.
 They’re effective in enhancing recovery and in maintaining a healthy brain.

-A BJJ practitioner, just like anyone else, can benefit from the intake of Omega 3.
-These fatty acids improve oxygen delivery to tissues and body cells, contributing to an increase in energy production.
-Omega 3 helps in the regeneration process and in a faster recovery of the tissues and organs.
+A BJJ practitioner, just like anyone else, can benefit from the intake of this supplement.
+These fatty acids improve oxygen delivery to tissues and body cells, contributing to an increase in energy production and it helps in the regeneration process and in a faster recovery of the tissues and organs.